Community Foundation for Greater Buffalo

 Foundation-Specific Priorities

 Alignment with Community Goals is Critical: Applications must clearly demonstrate how they address one or more of the four Community Goals.
-The foundation emphasizes that "LOIs that align best with the solutions listed under the goals are invited to submit a full application."
+Successful applications articulate clear alignment with the foundation's priorities.

 Racial Equity Lens: The foundation gives "special consideration to requests that advance racial equity work."
 Successful applications should articulate how their work addresses racial equity, even if it's not the primary focus.